framis/framis.github.io/_posts/2017-01-04-importing-cities-from-geoname.md

 categories: geoname
 ---

-[Geoname](http://www.geonames.org/) is an open-source dataset containing more than 11 million places, including country informations.
+[Geoname](http://www.geonames.org/) is an open-source dataset containing more than 11 million places.

-In this article, we will see how we can leverage this dataset to get the list of the cities in the world merged with some additionnal data, such as the postalCodes.
+In this article, we will see how we can leverage this dataset to get the list of the cities in the world merged with some additionnal data, such as country, region and postalCodes.

 <!--more-->

 # The problem

-The data we are going to import is located into different files:
+The data we are going to import is located in different files:

 * allCountries.zip -> that unzips to allCountries.txt
 * or XX.zip where zip is the country code, ex: US.zip

-The places are in CSV format but it lack most useful information.
-The country is represented by its two letter code.
-The administrative information (state, region, etc) are represented by a code.
-The postalCode information is missing.
+The places are in CSV format but it lacks most useful information.
+The country is represented by a two letter ISO code.
+The administrative information (state, region, etc) is represented by a code.
+The postalCode is missing.

 Therefore, we will need to get relevant data from other files and perform relevant joins: